 This will effectively create one extra xenbr attached to eth1 interface.
 You can repeat the above command for all your interfaces, and you can stop them in the same manner, just replace start with stop.

 Of course you can add up as many interfaces you like in this script.
-After you have added up as many interfaces you wish, all you need to do is edit xend-config.spx file:
+After you have added your interfaces, you need to edit xend-config.spx file:

 Find a line defining network script, it should by default look like this:

-Edit it and let it reflect your newly created multi network bridge script.
+Edit it so it contains your newly created multi network bridge script.
 In my case it should look like:

 All you need to do now is restart xend service: